aws-samples/devlab-serverless-sentiment-analysis/README.md

 # Step 1 : Reset environment.
 * Navigate to the AWS Cloud 9 web console
 * On the left-hand sidebar, click 'Shared with you'
-* Find the entry starting with 'devlab-serverless-sentiment-analysis' and click the 'Open IDE' button
+* Find the entry starting with 'Serverless Sentiment Analysis (Level 300)' and click the 'Open IDE' button
 * After the interface loads, find the tab with the Terminal and click to maximize it

 * Copy the commands below